 An M 400-4 laser sintering 3D printer by German company EOS; and a DXV American Standard laser-printed metal faucet

 In Fuse Filament Fabrication (also known as FFF), a thin filament of thermoplastic (usually ABS, or polycarbonate) is extruded and deposited in thin layers (about 0.2 mm thick) by a computer-controlled nozzle, bottom to top.

-Is the only 3D printing technology almost everyone can afford since equipment and materials are among the less expensive in the 3d printing industry.
+It is the only 3D printing technology almost everyone can afford since equipment and materials are among the less expensive in the 3d printing industry.
 Consumer fused filament printers, such as the MakerBot Replicator, are currently available at a street price of about $1,200.

 Pros: it can use industry-grade materials; manufactured pieces can be relatively large and have good mechanical properties and durability.
-Cons: it currently processes mainly plastic materials, although different materials (including natural fiber based biopolymers, metals, concrete, and even food) are currently under test; unfinished pieces have rough surfaces.
+Cons: it currently processes mainly plastic materials, although different materials (including natural fiber-based biopolymers, metals, concrete, and even food) are currently under test; unfinished pieces have rough surfaces.
 Applications: used to make limited-series objects – including furniture and garments -, models, and prototypes.

-A Replicator 2 fuse filament 3D printer produced by American company MakerBOT
+A Replicator 2 fuse filament 3D printer produced by American company MakerBot

 Objects made by fused filament printing using a bioFila silk-based biopolymer produced by German company twoBEars